 On the show, today is academy award-winning documentary and film director, and producer, Kevin Macdonald.
 He is one of few directors who dance the line of film and documentary seamlessly.
 He directed documentaries like Whitney (2018), crowdsourced documentary – Life in a Day (2011), Marley (2012), among others.

-He is famously known for his 2006 drama film, The Last King of Scotland, starring Oscar winning best actor, Forest Whitaker.
-Kevin has made a huge name for himself and his work over his 27 years in the industry – dabbling in commercials, films and documentaries.
+He is famously known for his 2006 drama film, The Last King of Scotland, starring Oscar-winning best actor, Forest Whitaker.
+Kevin has made a huge name for himself and his work over his 27 years in the industry – dabbling in commercials, films, and documentaries.

 As a boy, his granddad, Emeric Pressburger who was a legendary filmmaker in the 1940s lit his passion for filmmaking.
 When his grandfather passed, Kevin wrote a biography in 1994 about his grandad’s life journey, titled, ‘ The Life and Death of a Screenwriter’, which he later made into a documentary ‘The Making of an Englishman’ (1995).
-This was the start to him becoming a documentary maker.
+This was the start of him becoming a documentary maker.

 In 1999 he directed the Box office hit and Oscar-winning documentary, One Day in September, which is about the 1972 Munich Olympic Games massacre, featuring a lengthy interview with Jamal Al-Gashey, the last known survivor of the Munich terrorists.

 This project catapulted his career big time.
 He then made the adventure-docudrama, Touching the Void, another critically acclaimed film that won Best British Film at the 2003 BAFTA.
 The true story of two climbers and their perilous journey up the west face of Siula Grande in the Peruvian Andes in 1985.